What is Extended Producer Responsibility for Packaging?

 As a large producer, you will be responsible for the following:

-• Report packaging data at least twice a year
+- Report EPR packaging data twice a year

-• Pay Local Authority Waste Management Fees if you supply packaging that goes into household waste collection and street bins.
-These are paid directly to the Scheme Administrator and are not paid through your compliance scheme
+- Pay Local Authority Waste Management Fees if you supply packaging that goes into household waste collection and street bins.
+These are paid directly to PackUK and are not paid through your compliance scheme

-• Report Nation of Sale data detailing where packaging is disposed, by nation within the UK once a year.
-The first Nation of Sale report is due by December 2025 for 2024 data
+- Report Nation of Sale data detailing where packaging is sold, by nation within the UK once a year.
+The first Nation of Sale report has been delayed until October 2026.

 What packaging data do businesses need to report for EPR?